 The 2-2-2 Business Class layout does not make the cabin very attractive for solo travelers since you will always end up sitting next to a stranger.
 There is only a small screen though between seats that can be raised for added privacy.
 It should also be remembered that the window seats don’t offer direct aisle access.
 Avoid the last row of Business Class, which is close to Premium Economy bassinet seats.
 It is well worth noting not to book the window seats in the last row of Condor’s Business Class cabin as the window is missing on the most common B767 planes.

 You get a comfortable blanket and pillow on your seat, along with the amenity kit, which comes in the form of a bright yellow etui.
 It is pretty basic with an eyeshade, earplugs, socks, toothbrush, and toothpaste.

 Upon boarding, I was offered the choice between a glass of Champagne, water, or orange juice.
 Shortly after take-off, I received a refreshing hot towel to wipe my hands and face.
 I was also served a soft drink (with ice and lemon) and a small bag containing an assortment of cold nuts.

 Soon thereafter, dinner was offered.
-Food was excellent and among the best I ever enjoyed on a flight.
+The food was excellent, and among the best I’ve ever enjoyed on a flight.

 Seasonal greens presented with mango balsamic dressing